-9. Make an Excel document trying to adjust places, days to visit each of them and connection flights schedules.
+9. Make an Excel document to adjust places and days to visit each of them, as well as connection flights schedules.

 TIME CHANGE AT THE SOUTHEAST ASIA

 During the trip, we were in two different time zones, apart from the great gap with Spain.
-I recommend you take it into account to avoid wasting the first day or the day after the return by fatigue.
+I recommend you to take that into account to avoid wasting the first day or the day after the return all fatigued.

-The above table, besides helping us to know the time that it was in each place helped us to remember these time changes.
+The table above, helped us know the time in each place and helped us with remembering these time changes.
 The black painted cells range from 12 pm to 8 am in the time zone of each place.
-Although we did not respect those hours of sleep any single day, it helped us to plan the trip t¡considering the time changes.
+Although we did not sleep according to those hours for any single day, it helped us to plan the trip considering the time changes.

 It is important to have a travel budget.
-We spent a lot less than we marked.
-Taking into account flights, from Spain to Asia, as well as the different domestic flights we took (5 in total), accommodation, daily subsistence, activities, etc. We spent less than € 1,400 per person.
-And the truth is that we did not give up anything during the trip.
+We spent a lot less than we budgeted, taking into account flights, from Spain to Asia, as well as different domestic flights we took (5 in total), accommodation, daily subsistence, activities, etc. We spent less than € 1,400 per person.
+And the truth is, we did not give up anything during the trip.

 Here you will find the total breakdown of the budget with all the costs of the Southeast Asia trip in 20 days.